-All Falk College students have an Advising Report online in Myslice under “DegreeWorks”.
+All Falk College students have an Advising Report online in MySlice under “DegreeWorks”.
 This report is an advising tool to be used in collaboration with your academic advisor.
-Students review this report before the advising session to determine which courses have been used to satisfy degree requirements and to develop a plan for future courses to discuss with you academic advisor.
+Students review this report before the advising session to determine which courses have been used to satisfy degree requirements and to develop a plan for future courses to discuss with your academic advisor.

 Graduate school forms may be downloaded from the Syracuse University Graduate School.
 The Graduate Program of Study form is to be completed and filed within the first semester of study.

-Professional and Career advising is provided by public health faculty and is further supported by the Syracuse University Graduate School.
+Professional and Career advising is provided by public health faculty and is further supported by the Falk College Career Services and Syracuse University Graduate School.

-Additional information and advising resources can be found on the Department of Public Health websites Forms & Information.
+Additional information and advising resources can be found on the Department of Public Health website: Forms & Information.

 Students are asked to understand that faculty receive large volumes of email and are not available via email at all times.
 Students should expect a reasonable lag in response time to their emails.